 Why would you want to repost someone else's content?
-Reposting is a great way to mix up your feed as well as take the pressure off you to come up with original posts.
-It can also be a fantastic way to show you appreciate other's work.
-However, from a legal perspective, reposting other people's content is a grey area, and you need to be sure you have the right permission before you repost.
+Well, reposting is a great way to shake up your feed, as well as take the pressure off you to come up with original posts.
+It's also a fantastic way to show that you appreciate the work of your peers.
+But it's crucial to remember that from a legal point of view, reposting other people's content is a grey area, and you need to have the right permissions before you do it.

 Do I need permission to repost on Instagram?

 According to Instagram's Community Guidelines, "The best way to help make sure that the content you post to Instagram doesn’t violate copyright law is to only post content that you’ve created yourself."

 However, Instagram also says, "You might also be able to use someone else’s content on Instagram if you’ve gotten permission (for example, a license), or if your use is covered by fair use or some other exception to copyright."

 The guidelines then get a little vague.
 "It’s generally a good idea to get permission before posting content, and to get that permission in writing."